pr-triage/policies/SECURITY.md

 private key from the PRTriage App Settings page.
 The access can be recovered later by generating a new private key and re-deploy the app.

 ### 2. Response

 After the initial assessment and containment to my best abilities, I will document all actions taken in a response plan.

-I will create a comment in [the official "Updates" issue](https://github.com/wip/app/issues/89) to inform users about the incident and what I actions I took to contain it.

 ### 3. Remediation

 Once the incident is confirmed to be resolved, I will summarize the lessons learned from the incident and create a list of actions I will take to prevent it from happening again.

 <a name="vulnerability-management"></a>
 ## Vulnerability Management Plans